shanmithk/Python-Games/lessons/03_Vectors/02_Using_Vectors.md

 ## Assignment 1

-1. Copy `04_gravity_bounce_vec.py` into this directory.
+1. Open `04_gravity_bounce_vec.py`
-2. Add drag to the program, like we did in a earlier assignment, but use a vector to represent the drag.
+2. Add drag to the program, like we did in lesson 01, but use a vector to represent the drag.
 Subtract the drag vector from the player's velocity each time step to make the player slow down.

-Your drag can be configured with a scalar value ( a float ) is turned into a vectorin the Payer class initializer, or in the Game class.
+Your drag can be configured with a scalar value ( a float ) that is turned into a vector in the Player class initializer, or in the Game class.
 Be sure to use the drag vector to modify the player's velocity in the appropriate method.

+Remember that drag works a lot like thrust: it is a vector that you subtract from the player's velocity.
+The drag vector should point in the opposite direction of the player's velocity, and its magnitude should be proportional to the player's velocity.

 If you want a more sophisticated, realistic drag, you can make the drag vector proportional to the square of the player's velocity.
 This is a simple model of air resistance, which is proportional to the square of the velocity.

+Hints:
+* The easiest drag vector is just the negative of the player's velocity, divided by a scalar value.
+The negative will make it point in the opposite direction of the player's velocity, and the scalar value will determine how strong the drag is.
+So you might use something like `drag = -velocity * 0.1` to make the drag 10% of the player's velocity.

 ## Assignment 2